 Heavy Metals in Whey Protein

-We know for a fact we pay approximately three times the cost of most whey protein raw material, and of course, that's why we don't sell the final product for the same price as Costco or GNC.
+We pay approximately three times the cost of most whey protein raw material, and of course, that's why we don't sell the final product for the same price as Costco or GNC.

 Additionally, our blending lab, Protein Research, is fastidious in their processing.
 They were way ahead of the game when it comes to raw material ingredient testing, and always rate superior during outside audits such as the American Institute of Baking and other food safety inspectors.

-Attached the official response from Hillmar, where our lab gets the cold-processed whey we use.
+Attached the official response from Hillmar, where our protein lab gets the whey they use in our Blend.
 Bottom line: They test every protein lot for arsenic, cadmium and lead, and they have mercury tested quarterly by an outside lab.
 Levels are typically zero, and at no time have the results for any element surpassed 0.5ppm.

 Our calcium caseinate comes from New Zealand, and I’m attaching a copy of the metals testing results from there—in particular, see page 12.